 Småkagers?
 These are Danish cookies, and does not just refer to the usual butter cookies that we are familiar with.

-From Denmark to Singapore, Leckerbaer has recently opened at Shaw House Isetan Scotts with a café concept.
+From Denmark to Singapore, Leckerbaer has opened at Shaw House Isetan Scotts with a café concept.

-More exciting things to come as Luke’s Lobster will be neighbours and a brand-new Shake Shack is just across the road at Liat Towers.
+Luke’s Lobster is neighbour and the brand-new Shake Shack is just across the road at Liat Towers.

 These are no ordinary Danish cookies – both price and taste wise.